Teaching Small Classes

 - Will you establish a personal relationship?

-- Will this [relationship] be impacted by gender or by age?
+- Will this [relationship] be affected by gender or age?

-- How much will students be responsible for presenting content information?
+- How much will students be responsible for presenting information?

 - What types of prompts will you use to facilitate discussion when it is just the two of you?

-- Will you create a learning agreement that functions much like a contract of what the student hopes to accomplish, how he or she will accomplish it, and by when, or will you create a syllabus with pre-established criteria?
+- Will you create a learning agreement that functions much like a contract of what the student hopes to accomplish, how they will accomplish it, and by when, or will you create a syllabus with pre-established criteria?

-In addition to Dunn’s observations, we encourage you to check out these guidelines Dr. Ann Cudd, former professor of philosophy at KU, has prepared for students interested in pursuing independent study.
+In addition to Dunn’s observations, we encourage you to check out these guidelines (.docx) that Ann Cudd, former professor of philosophy at KU, prepared for students interested in pursuing independent study.
 We also encourage you to consider her suggestions regarding mentoring students and advising independent work:

 “There are many course names for the credits students take to do independent work: independent study, directed readings, thesis, dissertation.
 The most important thing to do is to set the terms of the interaction from the beginning.
-First, I insist that the student come up with the topic area and describe it in some detail—independent work should be initiated by the student with some idea of what she or he wants to learn.
+First, I insist that the student come up with the topic area and describe it in some detail.
+Independent work should be initiated by students with some idea of what they want to learn.
 Next we agree on how much face-to-face interaction we’ll have and what we’ll do each time we meet.
 Then, we agree on readings and a schedule for handing in work that I’m to evaluate.

 “Finally, there are two warnings I have for new faculty regarding mentoring and advising independent work.
-First, don’t take on much of this in a formal way, if any, your first year of teaching.
+First, don’t take on much, if any, of this in a formal way your first year of teaching.
 Develop your courses and observe how others in your department do this mentoring work first.
-If you do plunge in, then ask experienced faculty for advice.
+If you do plunge in, ask experienced faculty for advice.
 Second, don’t rehash a course from your department for individual students just because they ask you to.
 You shouldn’t consider yourself an overflow teaching resource, nor should you take it on yourself to offer a course for a student who, through no fault of yours, is unable or unwilling to take the course when offered by the department.”